dora-team/dora.dev/hugo/content/capabilities/continuous-delivery/index.md

     applications, using pre-approved security libraries and packages, and testing security features as a part of the automated test suite.
 -   [Loosely coupled teams](/capabilities/loosely-coupled-teams/):
     An organizational structure that allows teams to test and deploy their applications on demand, without requiring orchestration with other services.
 Team structure and technical architecture are highly interrelated: having a loosely coupled architecture allows your teams to work independently without relying on other teams for support and services, which in turn enables them to work quickly and deliver value to the organization.
+The [2021 DORA report](/research/2021/dora-report/2021-dora-accelerate-state-of-devops-report.pdf#page=26) (p.
+26) shows that a loosely coupled architecture is one of strongest predictors of successful continuous delivery: elite teams who meet their reliability targets are three times more likely to have adopted such an architecture than low-performing teams.
 -   [Empowering teams to choose tools](/capabilities/teams-empowered-to-choose-tools/):
     Teams that can choose which tools to use do better at continuous delivery.
     No one knows better than practitioners what they need to be effective.